AgileVentures/av-static-website/source/blog_articles/2017-12-21-av-ecosystem-review-more-premium-data-tweaks.html.markdown

 irb(main):003:0> u.save
 ```

 Then I come to a user who had Premium sponsored for a year by another user, and has since had initial sponsorship layered on top by a different sponsor.
 Another situation where we need the user has_many subscriptions relationship, but I can add the sponsor relation and the fact that the basic Premium subscription will end after 12 months ... should I stick future end_dates in there?
 I guess so - it's clear from our experience with sponsorship that we need to be clearer with end points.
-I think it might also help people make more effective use of their sponsorship, having a time limit that is.
+I think it might also help people make more effective use of their sponsorship; having a time limit, that is.
 Anyhow, I link up the sponsorship relation for this subscription:

 ```
 irb(main):013:0> u = User.find_by email: '...'